the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 Somewhere on your machine (e.g. `~/Desktop`), create a folder in which to store files relating to the compute cluster we are about to build.
 This folder should have the same name as the cluster and should be descriptive and short.

+`--name` cannot exceed 63 characters and can only contain letters, numbers, or dashes (-).
+This is a requirement for the `aks create` command in the next step.

 ```bash
 mkdir sheffhubcluster